-The Final Demarcation Regulations are then expected to be published by September 2014, after taking into account public comments.
+The Final Demarcation Regulations are expected to be published by September 2014, after taking into account public comments.
 It is the intention that the effective date of implementation of the Demarcation Regulations will be on or soon after the Final Demarcation Regulations are published.

 All new health insurance policies written after the Final Demarcation Regulations come into operation must be aligned with the requirements set out in the Final Demarcation Regulations.
-Existing health insurance policies will be expected to align to the Final Demarcation Regulations requirements upon renewal of the health insurance contract.
+Existing health insurance policies must align to the Final Demarcation Regulations requirements upon renewal of the health insurance contract.
 It is expected that the marketing and sale of the health insurance products covered by the Demarcation Regulations between now and the effective date of the Demarcation Regulations should be accompanied by disclosure with respect to the planned regulatory changes.
-The Financial Services Board will be requested to monitor any potential misselling or abuse during the transition period and take appropriate action where this is necessary.
+The Financial Services Board will be requested to monitor any potential mis-selling or abuse during the transition period and take appropriate action.